-Rainbow Lake Trail Whistler Area Hiking
+Rainbow Lake - Whistler Hiking Trails

 The Rainbow Lake trail is a convenient and popular trail near Whistler Village.
 It is a consistently uphill and very beautiful trail with several water (bridge) crossings and waterfalls on the way to the picture-perfect lake.
 There are a few views of the valley across to Whistler, Blackcomb, and Wedge Mountains.
 Few views, though fantastic.
 Rainbow Lake itself is beautiful and has branching trails that extend further beyond the lake.

 There are several highlights along the Rainbow Trail.
 Several waterfall and idyllic creek crossings as well as two somewhat elaborate bridges.
 Located in such a hostile environment that one of these bridges has to be removed annually before the huge snowfalls come in December.